thoughtfulbloke/sk23/README.md

 *Data sources: NZ weekly deaths by age from https://www.stats.govt.nz/experimental/covid-19-data-portal matched to quarterly population by age from https://infoshare.stats.govt.nz for those measure for which population and age are relevant*

 Another piece of media antivaxers love to share is the Herald headline “New Zealand records biggest increase in registered deaths in 100 years”.
 This article could just as easily have been headlined “Death rates return to normal after a 1 in 100 year drop” because it was after the 1 in 100 year drop in deaths in 2020 and the age standardised death rate in 2022 was below 2017.
 Remember the dip?
 This is the dip.
 Again, I am providing the official data as an annotated figure if people you know will benefit from an explanation (and you can right click and open separately for full size).
 Coming back to normal from a record low mostly just meant extra lives were no longer being saved.

+I would start such conversations with "Remember how in 2020 we all went home for longer than virus lifecycles, and there was quarantine at the border for longer than virus lifecycles, and we had a year of basically nobody getting sick - that was because we wiped out a whole bunch of viruses and dropped the number of annual deaths by a once in a century level.
+We opened up and came back to the same range as before covid, which is what you would expect.

 <img src="images/OneInOneHundred.jpeg" alt="Deaths and age standardised death rate" width="683" height="407">